-Want to join network on emission-free construction sites?
+Want to join our network on emission-free construction sites?

-The Nordic countries are among the first in the world pursuing to set normative limits for the emission footprints of buildings.
-With the work package on Emission-Free Construction Sites, we are going into depth with one of the modules in a building’s life cycle - the construction phase.
+The Nordic countries are among the first in the world pursuing to set normative limits for the emission of buildings.
+With the work package on Emission-Free Construction Sites, we are going into depth with one of the modules in the life cycle of a building - the construction phase.

 Until now, the main focus has been on emissions from production of building materials and the operational phase of buildings.
 This is changing as recent studies show that construction phase emissions are a substantial part of the whole life cycle emissions.